Skip to main content

 4. Start the Search for Your Dream Home

 Now comes the best part of the homebuying process: finding your perfect home.
 Work together with your real estate agent to tour properties within your budget.
 It can be helpful to create a list of wants and needs and share these details with your real estate agent, making sure they know how much flexibility you have in your budget to get them.
-Your agent will put together a list of properties for you to tour that fit your specifications until you find the perfect fit.
+Your agent will put together a list of properties for you to tour that fits your specifications until you find the perfect fit.

 5. Make an Offer